-MP Neil Parish expected to quit this afternoon amid porn claims
+MP Neil Parish expected to quit on Saturday amid porn claims, BBC told

 - Published

-Neil Parish, the MP being investigated for allegedly watching pornography in the Commons, is expected to resign as an MP today, the BBC has been told.
+Neil Parish, the MP being investigated for allegedly watching pornography in the House of Commons, is expected to resign later, the BBC has been told.

-Mr Parish, MP for Tiverton and Honiton in Devon, referred himself for investigation this week after the claims emerged.
+Mr Parish - the MP for Tiverton and Honiton in Devon - referred himself for investigation this week but has so far refused to quit.

 Two female colleagues claimed they had seen him looking at adult content on his phone while sitting near them.